iAutoparkCars/AndroidRESTDemoApp/README.md

 ### Assumptions
 ------
 * UI/unit tests/frameworks not needed, usability testing done instead.
-* Emphasis on funcitonality, organization, modify-ability, and documentation -- not on design For a project with high emphasis on custom design, please see [this repository instead](https://github.com/iAutoparkCars/StaffPickVideos/blob/master/README.md)
+* Emphasis on funcitonality, organization, modify-ability, and documentation - not on design.
+  For a project with high emphasis on __custom__ design, please see [this repository instead](https://github.com/iAutoparkCars/StaffPickVideos/blob/master/README.md)